Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

     !
 Set your breakpoint(s), for this example set the Breakpoint on Main().
     !
 Once the Breakpoint is set, click OK on the Message('Glo:CurrentPID = ' & Glo:CurrentPID) message box.

     !
-Debugger Elevated
+CSIDL (Constant Special item ID List) https://learn.microsoft.com/en-us/windows/win32/shell/csidl

+    !
+Debugger Elevated - Using the Debugger to start the App from the IDE will make the CSIDL represent the Administrator folder paths.
     Run('C:\Clarion11\bin\Cladb.exe -p ' & Glo:CurrentPID, 0)

     !
-Debugger Not Elevated
+Debugger Not Elevated - Using the Debugger to start the App from the IDE will make the CSIDL represent the logged in User folder paths.
     !Run('C:\Clarion11\bin\Cladbne.exe -p ' & Glo:CurrentPID, 0)